ladislau32562/Pol-tica-de-Privacidade-BTP/README.md

 Hammer drill bonus ("Prime Marteau Piqueur")

-No other personal data is collected.
+No other personal or sensitive information is collected.

 2. Data Storage

-All data is stored locally on the user’s device in an internal SQLite database.
+All data is stored locally on the user’s device in a private SQLite database.

-The app does not send, share, or upload data to any external server.
+The App does not send, share, or upload any data to external servers or third parties.

+When the App is uninstalled, all stored data is permanently removed from the device.

 3. Data Use

-Data is used only to calculate and display work time, overtime, and summaries within the app.
+The collected data is used exclusively for the main functionality of the App:

+To register daily work records.

+To calculate overtime and bonuses.

+To generate summaries of hours worked.

-It is never used for advertising, analytics, or third-party services.
+The App does not use the data for advertising, analytics, or profiling.

-4. User Control

-Users can edit or delete any record at any time.
-If the app is uninstalled, all stored data is permanently removed.

-5. Sharing with Third Parties
+4. Sharing with Third Parties

-The app does not share data with third parties under any circumstances.
+The App does not share data with third parties under any circumstances.

+No data is sold, transferred, or disclosed to advertisers, analytics services, or external partners.

-6. Permissions
+5. Permissions

-The app does not request sensitive permissions (contacts, location, camera, microphone).
+The App does not request access to sensitive permissions such as contacts, location, microphone, or camera.

-If, in the future, optional features require permissions (e.g., file storage for exporting CSV), the user will be asked for consent before enabling them.
+If, in the future, additional features require permissions (e.g., file storage for exporting reports), the user will be informed and asked for explicit consent before activation.

+6. User Rights

+Users have full control over their data:

+Records can be created, edited, or deleted at any time within the App.

+Uninstalling the App permanently removes all stored data.

 7. Security

-Since all data is kept locally on the device, security depends on the device itself.
+Since all data is stored locally, security depends on the user’s device.

-Users are encouraged to protect their phone/tablet with a screen lock or biometric protection.
+Users are encouraged to protect their device with PIN, password, or biometric authentication.

+The App itself does not transmit or expose data externally.

-8. Contact
+8. Children’s Privacy

-For questions about this Privacy Policy, please contact: cysedi777@gmail.com
+The App is designed for use by adults in a professional work context (construction/BTP).

+The App does not target children and does not knowingly collect any data from children under 13.

-9. Changes
+9. Changes to This Policy

-This Privacy Policy may be updated.
-The latest version will always be available at the same link.
+This Privacy Policy may be updated from time to time.
+The most recent version will always be available at the provided link.

+10. Contact

+If you have any questions or concerns about this Privacy Policy, please contact:
+Email: scysedi777@gmail.com